 (1) Represents date of last significant renovation or year built if no renovations.

-(6) The average effective monthly rent was not impacted by the sold properties for the three months ended June 30, 2020.
+(7) The average effective monthly rent including sold properties was $1,399 for the three months ended June 30, 2021.

 Consolidated Statement of Operations